inmanta/inmanta-core/docs/quickstart.rst

 .. note::

-    This is meant to get an example Inmanta set up and running quickly to experiment with.
+    This is meant to get an example Inmanta environment set up and running quickly to experiment with.
     It is not recommended to run this setup in production, as it might lead to instabilities in the long term.

 .. _qsetup: